deliveredtechnologies/rulebook/README.md

 </dependency>
 ```

-### 5.2 Adding RuleBook Spring to Your Gradle Project
+### 5.2 Adding RuleBook Spring Support to Your Gradle Project

 _Add the code below to your build.gradle_